Cookie Settings

 - Negotiating sections of fixed equipment and/or small sections of snow as part of the normal mountain journey

-A quality international winter mountain day should be a mountain day outside of the UK and Ireland, and include more than half of the following criteria:
+A quality international winter mountain day should be a mountain day outside of the UK and Ireland.

 - Planning involving the use of weather and avalanche forecasts

-- Navigational skills should be used, including the use of a map, compass, altimeter or GPS
+- Navigational skills are required, including the use of a map, compass, altimeter or GPS

 - Evaluating the snowpack and avalanche hazard throughout the day and making ongoing decisions based on these